studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 #### Example Assignment

 <!-- Describe an example assignment definition -->
-Analyze a given use case (person with disability) in terms of anatomy, physiology, pathology, applicable laws and standards and suitable Assistive Technologies.
+Analyze a given use case (person with disability) in terms of anatomy, physiology, pathology, applicable laws, standards and suitable Assistive Technologies.

 #### Final Exam